 6) Gary Anderson

-Still ranked number four in the PDC world rankings, Anderson is the greatest Scottish darts player of all-time.
+Still ranked number four in the PDC Order of Merit darts rankings, Anderson is the greatest Scottish darts player of all-time.

 With two World Championship Darts final wins under his belt, as well as two Premier League titles, he more than holds his own at number six on this list.